Consider john Kasich

 One of the most difficult aspects of governing as President of the United States is being able to bring people together, unite a divided government, and pass an agenda with a broad consensus among the electorate.
 Some might say it's nearly impossible in this era of polarized politics.
 Certainly, a candidate who is furthest to the political extremes — or who divides the country with partisan or hateful rhetoric — is not someone who could fulfill that role.

 However, Ohio Republican Governor John Kasich has demonstrated that he is someone who could unite us.
 Throughout this Presidential election cycle, we've all watched candidates on both sides of the aisle air millions worth of negative ads, make hateful statements about large portions of the population, or take political positions that are so far outside the bounds of what is pragmatic and prudent.
 The presidential debates have become a poor excuse for political discourse.
 In quite the contrast, Governor Kasich has consistently aired positive ads, stressed his ability to work across the aisle, and preached a hopeful message of lifting up the most vulnerable Americans who have fallen in the shadows.
+In New Hampshire, he had Republicans, Independents, and Democrats alike lead him to a second place victory because they recognized this inspirational message.
+They saw a uniter, someone who has a respect for all individuals, wherever they fall on the political spectrum.

 His life and career furthers that notion.
 In the 1990s, as Chairman of the House Budget Committee, he worked with a Republican controlled Congress and a Democratic President to balance the budget and create a surplus.
 Since he was elected governor of Ohio, he's done the same: Kasich turned a $8 billion budget shortfall into a $2 billion surplus, created over 350,000 jobs, and brought Ohio's unemployment rate from 11 percent at the start of the recession to less than 5 percent in 2015.